45Drives/ceph-ansible/docs/source/index.rst

 ceph-ansible
 ============

 Ansible playbooks for Ceph, the distributed filesystem.
+THIS IS A TEST

 .. toctree::
    :maxdepth: 1